-Laparoscopic adjustable gastric band surgery — also called lap band surgery — is an increasingly popular weight loss procedure performed in the United States.
+Laparoscopic adjustable gastric band surgery — also called lap band surgery or gastric banding — is an increasingly popular weight loss procedure performed in the United States.

 Inserts a thin, inflatable ring or “band” to create a new, smaller stomach pouch.